The Big BenD Bass Horn

 When the first lockdown started in 2020, with furloughs and working from home, I was asked to worked reduced hours.
 The extra time was spent extending my horn simulation software to approximate the reflections from a rear wall.
 Hornresp assume a corner horn to be placed in the actual corner, essentially the horn is built into one of the walls.
 In my PhD I extended this modelling to allow the horn to be moved away from the corner, but still being mounted in one of the walls.
 This does some rather unpleasant things to the radiation impedance, creating dips that create larger impedance ripple and reduced output.

 Using the image source method and a simple low frequency approximation for diffraction, I was able to model the horn in front of a rear wall in a way that matched reasonably well with BEM.
 All good so far.
 Except this placement had the same shortcomings as when a horn is moved away from the reflecting surfaces.
-The added time delay creates dips in the radiation impedance and response.
-For the placement I had planned for the midbass horn, the dip came right at the lower end of the band, effectively pushing the lower 3dB frequency up.
+The added time delay and phase shift creates dips in the radiation impedance and response.
+For the placement I had planned for the midbass horn, the dip came right at the lower end of the band, effectively pushing the lower 3dB frequency up by a significant amount.

 So after some simulation and thinking, I abandoned that idea too, and began looking at the J-curved horn again.
 And I realised that to make a horn like that, I had to upgrade my curving tool.
 That took a few months, but then I was ready to design my new bass horn.